apgrison/rindus-task/README.md

 RestTemplate.
 The Resource enum provides the URL and the class the returned object will be mapped to.
-The injected RestTemplate is configured with a custom ResponseErrorHandler that will intercept any error returned by the rest template and, in turn, throw an application-specific exception according to the http response.
+The injected RestTemplate is configured with a custom ResponseErrorHandler that will intercept any error returned by the rest template and, in turn, throw an application-specific exception according to the HTTP response.
 This allows us to return the appropriate ResponseEntity based on a short list of exceptions.

 #### Data Storage